harness/developer-hub/docs/platform/triggers/triggering-pipelines.md

 ### Text Position

 The keywords must appear anywhere within the commit message, even if surrounded by other text.
-For example, This is a [ci skip] commit.
+For example, **This is a [ci skip] commit**.

 ### Supported Platforms